FindMySchool LogoFindMySchool

 Mr Simon Spearman has served as Principal since September 2024, bringing experience from sixth form leadership in London.
 His tenure has focused on balancing the college's inclusive ethos with academic rigour.
 The environment is diverse and busy, with over 2,000 students on roll.
 It lacks the intimate, cocooned feel of a small school sixth form, trading it for a bustling, real-world maturity.
 The culture is inclusive, welcoming a mix of high-fliers aiming for elite universities and students pursuing vocational excellence.

 A-level performance reflects the college's broad, non-selective intake.
-In 2024, 30.13% of A-level grades were A*-B, compared to the England average of 47.2%.
-Ranked 2,108th in England and 2nd in Henley-on-Thames for A-level outcomes, performance sits in the national lower band (bottom 40%).
+In the 2025 dataset, 30% of A-level grades were A* to B and 10% were A* to A across 1,174 exam entries.
+Ranked 2,010th out of 2,549 in England for A-level academic outcomes and 2nd in Henley-on-Thames locally, performance sits below the national midpoint.

 However, raw grades tell only part of the story.
 The college frequently adds value to students who might not thrive in a high-pressure grammar school environment, particularly through its strong vocational outcomes.